 New York DOH Approval Status

-AND Maternal Specimen: Transport 2 mL whole blood.
+Maternal Whole Blood Specimen: Transport 2 mL whole blood.
 (Min: 1 mL)

-Cultured Fetal Cells: CRITICAL ROOM TEMPERATURE.
-Must be received within 48 hours of shipment due to viability of cells.
+Cultured Amniocytes or CVS: CRITICAL ROOM TEMPERATURE.
+Must be received within 48 hours of collection due to viability of cells.

 Background Information: Alpha Globin (HBA1 and HBA2) Deletion/Duplication